-Additionally, we are proceeding with development of Phase II of Pike & Rose and expect building construction to commence in the first half of 2015.
+Additionally, we are proceeding with development of Phase II of Pike & Rose and building construction has commenced.
 Phase II will include approximately 185,000 square feet of retail space, a 177 room select-service hotel and 264 residential units.
 Total expected costs range from \$195 million to \$200 million and stabilization is expected in 2018/2019.
 The hotel will be owned and operated by a joint venture in which we will be a partner.
-Phase II is also expected to include 104 for-sale condominium units with an expected cost of \$50 million to \$53 million.
-Including costs incurred in the first three months of 2015, we expect to invest between \$80 million and \$110 million in Pike & Rose in 2015.
+Phase II is also expected to include 104 for-sale condominium units with an expected cost of \$53 million to \$58 million.
+Including costs incurred in the first six months of 2015, we expect to invest between \$90 million and \$110 million in Pike & Rose in 2015.